CelerData/terraform-provider-celerdatabyoc/docs/guides/azure_deployment_guide.md

 For CelerData, you need to obtain the credentials with which you can authenticate into the CelerData Cloud Private platform.
 For details, see [Authentication](../index.md#authentication).

-For more information about managing application keys, see [Application keys](https://docs.celerdata.com/private/main/security/application_keys).

 ### For Terraform

 For Terraform, you need to: